NYU will try to arrange housing in NYU Residence Halls for all exchange students who meet the application deadline.

 New York State has implemented immunization requirements for all university students.
 As a result you must submit your immunization paperwork to the NYU Health Center before you arrive at NYU.
 You must also bring copies of your immunization paperwork with you for your exchange semester.
 Students who do not submit their paperwork will not be allowed to check into NYU Housing and will also be dropped from their classes.

 Please read the Health Requirements for Students.
 The NYU Student Health Center may also contact you directly via email or regular mail about these requirements.
+Incoming exchange students will need to complete three forms:

 All students must be vaccinated against measles, mumps and rubella.
 Sometimes vaccinations for these three illnesses are combined into one vaccination called MMR.
 Other times vaccinations are given for each illness separately.